Macmilan24/mcp-xp/README.md

 # Galaxy Interaction Agent

 This project provides a robust FastAPI application that serves as a bridge between a user and a Galaxy instance.
 It features a sophisticated agent powered by multiple Large Language Models (LLMs) to interact with Galaxy, execute tools and workflows, and manage data.
-The application uses a custom Multi-purpose Cooperative Protocol (MCP) server for seamless communication with the Galaxy platform via the `bioblend` library, and implements Retrieval-Augmented Generation (RAG) for intelligent tool discovery.
+The application uses a custom Model Context Protocol (MCP) server for seamless communication with the Galaxy platform via the `bioblend` library, and implements Retrieval-Augmented Generation (RAG) for intelligent tool discovery.

 ## Table of Contents